 altyn Posted May 27, 2008 Report Share Posted May 27, 2008 I have recently bought an ordinary rouble (1899, ФЗ).
 However, what seems unusual about it is that the obverse axis and the reverse axis are not parallel.
 I know that some rouble coins of that year have a coaxiality like in US coins (at 180 degrees), but this is clearly not the case here with the angle between the axes being rather small (I guess about 20 degrees).
 I would appreciate knowing experts' opinions about this case.
-Quote Link to comment Share on other sites More sharing options...
+Link to comment Share on other sites More sharing options...

 alexbq2 Posted May 27, 2008 Report Share Posted May 27, 2008 I have recently bought an ordinary rouble (1899, ФЗ).
 However, what seems unusual about it is that the obverse axis and the reverse axis are not parallel.
 I know that some rouble coins of that year have a coaxiality like in US coins (at 180 degrees), but this is clearly not the case here with the angle between the axes being rather small (I guess about 20 degrees).
 I would appreciate knowing experts' opinions about this case.
 It's a mint error.
 Dies were misaligned.
 Not sure how rare this type of error is on late 19th century roubles.
 I understand that this error was very common on early soviet coinage - 1920's and 30's.
-Quote Link to comment Share on other sites More sharing options...
+Link to comment Share on other sites More sharing options...

 Recommended Posts